The spin-one Motzkin chain is gapped for any area weight $t<1$: The finite-size criterion

 In this section we reduce the criterion \ref{thm:criterion} to a form better suited for the translation-invariant part $H_n^0$ of the Motzkin Hamiltonian under discussion (eq. \eqref{eq:translation-invariant-part}).
 We define a collection of states, indexed by $k$:

-\begin{definition} By $\ket{\phi^{(k)}_{p,q}}$ we mean a state with $(p,q)$ unbalanced steps living in the Hilbert space associated with sites $[1,3k]$.
-For notational simplicity the $k$ label may be dropped, leaving $\ket{\phi_{p,q}}$ as the state. \end{definition}
+\begin{definition} By $\ket{\phi^{k}_{p,q}}$ we mean a state with $(p,q)$ unbalanced steps living in the Hilbert space associated with sites $[1,3k]$.
+When the $k$ value is clear and fixed, the corresponding label may be dropped, leaving $\ket{\phi_{p,q}}$ as the state. \end{definition}

 The main result of this section is the following: